goaldiggers-kata/goaldiggers/architecture/ProcessDiscoveryandDDDContextMap.md

 	It has analytics to provide recommendations for the **Candidate and NPC based on their interests.**

 ## Generic Domains
 The core crux of the Generic Domain is to support the need of the Core and Supporting Domains.
-Below are the Generic Domains identified.
+Below are the Generic Domains identified. <br />

 ![Generic Domains](..//Images/GenericDomains.png)